 Click “Choose an option,” then click “Troubleshoot.”
 The “Reset this PC” wizard appears.
 Select it.

 After downloading the media creation tool from Microsoft;

 Open the downloaded tool.
 Select “Create installation media for another PC from the two available options.”

 (The other option is to Upgrade this PC now.
 It is only suitable if the PC you want to reinstall has an activated Windows 10 OS).

 Select the appropriate “Language, edition, and architecture” (64-bit or 32-bit) to proceed

 On the “Choose which media to use” wizard, select “ISO file.”

 This action creates an installation ISO.

-If you want to install Windows 10 directly without an installation media, you can mount the ISO file.
-Otherwise, you have to burn the ISO to a CD or a DVD much later.
+You can mount the ISO file to install Windows 10 without installation media.
+Otherwise, it would help if you burned the ISO to a CD or a DVD much later.